 - Neutral.
 This is when the middle part of the heel hits the ground first and then the foot rolls inward slightly, absorbing the shock.
 This is typically seen in runners with a medium arch.
 The best type of shoe for a neutral runner is a neutral cushioning shoe.

 - Underpronation (supination).
 This is when the outside of your heel hits the ground first and then stays on the outside of your foot through the entire footstrike.
 This is typically seen in runners with high arches.
 The best type of shoe for underpronators is a neutral cushioning shoe.

-Once you have understood your foot arch type and your gait (how you run), you are ready to find a running shoe that fits your needs.
+Once you have understood your foot arch type and your running gait, you are ready to find the right running shoes.

 As mentioned above, there are different types of running shoes that have been designed to support your feet in various ways.